IonelPopJara/vumz/README.md

 ## Acknowledgements

-Some of the code for ncurses was modified from [NCURSES Programming HOWTO](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html) and other parts inspired by [cbonsai](https://gitlab.com/jallbrit/cbonsai).
+Some of the code for ncurses was modified from [NCURSES Programming HOWTO](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/index.html) and other parts were inspired by [cbonsai](https://gitlab.com/jallbrit/cbonsai).

-Some of the PipeWire code was taken directly from the [audio-capture exmaple](https://docs.pipewire.org/audio-capture_8c-example.html#a9) in their documentation.
+Some of the PipeWire code was taken directly from the [audio-capture example](https://docs.pipewire.org/audio-capture_8c-example.html#a9) in their documentation.

 ## Inspiration